 Applicants must be enrolled at least half-time to be eligible for a Federal Direct Stafford Loan and to maintain eligibility for in-school deferments (minimum six credits per semester, with all credits applicable to the degree program of study).

-The following charts describe annual and aggregate maximum eligibility for the Federal Direct Stafford Loan Program, based on dependency status and grade level, as well as Perkins Loan Program requirements.
+The following charts describe annual and aggregate maximum eligibility for the Federal Direct Stafford Loan Program, based on dependency status and grade level.

 Annual and Aggregate Federal Direct Stafford Loan Limits

 Dependent Undergraduate Students